Osvaldo Canobbio

 Osvaldo Francisco Canobbio Pittaluga (born 17 February 1973) is a Uruguayan football manager and former player who played as a forward.
 He is currently the youth team coach of Liverpool Montevideo.

 Playing career

 Club

 Canobbio started his senior career in 1988 with River Plate Montevideo.
 They were relegated to Uruguayan Segunda División in 1990.
 They were promoted back to Uruguayan Primera División in 1991.
 The finished second in the league in 1992.

 By 1994 Canobbio had joined Nacional.
 He then moved to Argentina in 1996 and started playing for Deportivo Español.
-In Argentina he also joined Tallares (in 1997) and Racing Club (in 1998) where he became the highest goalscorer of the team.
+In Argentina he also joined Talleres (in 1997) and Racing Club (in 1998) where he became the highest goalscorer of the team.

 In 2002 Osvaldo moved to Chile and joined Cobreloa and participated in Copa Libertadores.

 After almost fourteen years playing in South America, Osvaldo moved to China to join Yunnan Hongta, a team which used to participate in the Chinese League.

 Between 2004 and 2007, Osvaldo has played for his former team River Plate.
 Then he played for Honduran club Olimpia.
 He joined Liverpool Montevideo in July 2007.

+He retired after playing for Fénix in 2010.